-Visiting Tutor - Geography
+Lecturer - Geography

-Tariqul holds a PhD in Climate induced geological hazard and disaster modelling, validated by geodetic Global Positioning System (GPS), Remote sensing (e.g., InSAR) and Geographic Information System (GIS), from the University of Gothenburg, Sweden and a lead author of many articles.
+Tariqul holds a PhD in Climate-induced geological hazard and disaster modelling, validated by geodetic Global Positioning System (GPS), Remote sensing (e.g., InSAR) and Geographic Information System (GIS), from the University of Gothenburg, Sweden and a lead author of many articles.
 He studied his double masters; (i) Spatial Planning and (ii) Geodesy and Geoinformatics from Royal Institute of Technology (KTH), Stockholm, Sweden.
 He worked as a GIS analyst/engineer in different institutional setup from a consultancy firm to a municipality in Bangladesh and Sweden.
-Tariqul has studied general and discipline-specific pedagogic method and professional teaching skills at the University of Gothenburg and has applied this knowledge during his teaching at the University of Gothenburg beside his PhD study as a teaching assistant.
+Tariqul has studied general and discipline-specific pedagogic method and professional teaching skills at the University of Gothenburg and has applied this knowledge during his teaching at the University of Gothenburg besides his PhD study as a teaching assistant.

 Tariqul contributes to the teaching of the undergraduate programme in Geography.
-Tariqul’s teaching interests include: application of GIS, remote sensing, geodesy and spatial modelling in physical, human and environmental geography; particularly in climate change impact & adaptation; sustainable/ resilient development; landscape/ land use change & detection; hazard & disaster studies; environmental planning & management
+Tariqul’s teaching interests include: application of GIS, remote sensing, geodesy and spatial modelling in physical, human and environmental geography; particularly in climate change impact & adaptation; sustainable/ resilient development; landscape/ land-use change & detection; hazard & disaster studies; environmental planning & management.

 The majority of Tariqul’s project work and research relates to linkage /comparison between climate change effects (e.g., by severe tropical cyclone, icescape thinning) and manmade disaster (e.g., Farakka Barrage on Ganges/Padma, Rohingya refugees’ settlement) on biodiversity and community, by combining quantitative (e.g., applying GIS, remote sensing, GPS, statistics, modelling) and qualitative (e.g., stakeholders’ perception) measures.